Family Violence Legislation Reform Act 2020

 What is next?

-Key provisions will be the subject of a limited review into their operation and effectiveness commencing in mid-2021.
+Key provisions will be the subject of a limited review into their operation and effectiveness in 2023.

 What difference will we make?